kongzilla-ks/kong/docs/solana_integration_overview.md

 With the IC local replica running ("dfx start"), to deploy the Kong backend, do the following

-1. Run "scripts/deploy_kong.sh local".
-This is compile the backend, create the test tokens (ICP, ksUSDT, ksBTC, ksETH, ksKONG), initialize some pools and other setups
-2. This may take some time, but when done all the IC setup and canisters should be deployed
+1. Run "scripts/deploy_kong.sh local" - compiles the backend, create the test tokens (ICP, ksUSDT, ksBTC, ksETH, ksKONG), initialize some pools and other setups.
+This may take some time, but when done the IC setup and canisters should be deployed

 kong_rpc, also needs to be deployed for Solana to work.
-Do the following
+Do the following,

-1. in kong_rpc directory, run "cargo run".
-This will output several logs regarding the configuration and then eventually the Solana latest hash txs
+1. In a new Terminal, in kong_rpc directory, run "cargo run".
+This will output several logs regarding the configuration and then eventually the it will just keep sending Solana latest hash txs

 ## Test Solana transactions